Opposition Day: Farming and food security

 Voting No meant

-Reject the Conservative motion, with Labour arguing their own approach to farming and food security is adequate or superior
+Reject the Conservative motion, defending the Labour government's existing approach to agricultural policy and food security

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.